asabitov/aws-bastion-template/README.md

 # AWS Bastion Host Template
-This CloudFormation template creates a typical AWS bastion, which has all essential software installed for DevOps projects.
+This CloudFormation template creates a standard AWS bastion, which has all essential software installed for DevOps projects.

 Just run:
 ```